ABOUT THE PROGRAM

 - The National Institute on Aging (NIA SBIR)

 - The National Heart, Lung, and Blood Institute (NHLBI SBIR)

-- The National Institute of Neurological Disease and Stroke (NINDS SBIR)
+- The National Institute of Neurological Disorders and Stroke (NINDS SBIR)

 AAP services are FREE to the small businesses who are accepted into the program.
 Each AAP participant will be assigned to a coach from Eva Garland Consulting who has expertise in preparing NIH SBIR/STTR applications.
-Over a 10-week period, the coach will provide customized assistance to the AAP participant, using the book Winning SBIR/STTR Grants: A Ten Week Plan for Preparing Your NIH Phase I Application 2nd Edition as a guide.
-A free copy of the book will be provided to all participants.
+Over a 10-week period, the coach will provide customized assistance to the AAP participant, using the book Winning SBIR/STTR Grants: A Ten Week Plan for Preparing Your NIH Phase I Application 3rd Edition as a guide.
+One free copy of the book will be provided to each participating company.